TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 JavaScript files have the extension `.js` similar to `.css` for stylesheets.
 External JavaScript files are used for more complex scripts.

+We named our file `javascript.js` but we could have chosen any name like `my-script.js` or even no name `.js`.
+What is really important is the `.js` extension.

 ### Variables

 You can think of variables as "storage containers" for data in your code.